-Above: In today’s Designer Visit, we drop in on the cheery Red Hook, Brooklyn, apartment of ceramicist Michele Michael of Elephant Ceramics.
+- In today’s Designer Visit, we drop in on the cheery Red Hook, Brooklyn, apartment of ceramicist Michele Michael of Elephant Ceramics.
 Here’s a look at Michael’s signature cheese boards.

-Above: Where to slot in a desk when space is tight?
+- Where to slot in a desk when space is tight?
 In this week’s 10 Favorites, Julie presents inspired niche workspaces.
 This black-and-white version is in Stockholm.

-Above: Crucial for summer in the city: an effective (and good-looking) table fan–and a desk fan, too.
+- Crucial for summer in the city: an effective (and good-looking) table fan–and a desk fan, too.
 We present our retro and modern picks in 10 Easy Pieces.

 - In Thursday’s Hotels & Lodging feature, Meredith leads us to a Berlin factory turned urban campground hotel.
 Look no further for your dream 1970s East German camper.
 (Berlin, by the way, seems to lead the pack in novelty overnight digs: See The Urban Rental: Berlin’s Most Aquatic Accommodation.)